noriakis/software/docs/stana/04-visualization.md

 ## `plotMAF`

-This functions plots the boxplot of MAF between groups.
+This functions plots the boxplot of MAF at a single position between groups.

 ```r